Binary Tree in Action (Post-order)

 var findDuplicateSubtrees = function(root) {}

-Therefore, the List
+So, in the List

-we return should contain two TreeNode
+we return, there should be two TreeNode